 In the School of Communication, we accept combined scores from two different tests (e.g. the verbal from one test time with the quantitative from another test time).

 Since it often takes 6 weeks for the GRE scores to arrive at SDSU, it is important to plan ahead and take the exam at least two months BEFORE the deadline for applying to graduate school.
 If you want the option to re-take the test you will need to plan farther ahead.
+You may report the scores as soon as you receive them to get an indication of your qualifications for admission.

 Contact Professors to Request Letters of Recommendation